srini009/bake/README.md

 ## Server daemon execution example (using tmpfs memory as backing store)

-* `truncate -s 500M /dev/shm/foo.dat`
+* `bake-mkpool -s 500M /dev/shm/foo.dat`
-* `pmempool create obj /dev/shm/foo.dat`
-* `bake-bulk-server sm://1/1 /dev/shm/foo.dat`
+* `bake-server-daemon sm://1/1 /dev/shm/foo.dat`

 ### Explanation

-The truncate command creates an empty 500 MiB file in /dev/shm, which will act as a ramdisk for storage in this case.
-You can skip this step if you are using a true NVRAM device file.

-The pmempool command formats the storage device as a pmem target for libpmemobj.
+The bake-mkpool command creates a BAKE pool used to store raw data for a particular BAKE target.
+This is essentially a wrapper command around pmemobj utilities for creating an empty pool that additionally store some BAKE-specific metadata in the created pool.
+Pools used by the BAKE server must be created using this command.

-The bake-bulk-server command starts the server daemon.
+The bake-server-daemon command starts the server daemon.

-The first argument to bake-bulk-server is the address for Mercury to listen on.
+The first argument to bake-server-daemon is the address for Mercury to listen on.
 In this case we are using the CCI/SM transport.
 For other transports this would more likely just be an address and port number (e.g. "tcp://localhost:1234").
 CCI/SM endpoints are identified by two